-H The 54 questions analysis provide another way of looking at John.
-Several times he thought the least effective strategy to be the most effective strategy.
-This can result in building barriers to the sale and could be having a major impact on his results.
+H. The question analysis provides another way of looking at this person's sales skills.
+Several times this person thought the least effective strategy to be the most effective strategy.
+This can result in building barriers to the sale and could be having a major impact on this person's results.

-Nine times John picked the third most effective as the best or most effective strategy.
-By looking at both the Third and Least lines, we see that thirty percent of the time John is hurting his chances of getting the results he desires.
+Eight times, this person picked the third most effective as the best or most effective strategy.
+By looking at both the third and least lines, we see that 19% of the time, this person is hurting the chances of getting the results desired.

-I John needs to discuss the questions identified in this area.
-The correct answer will give him a chance to discover how his strategy may be affecting his sales results.
+I. This person needs to discuss the questions identified in this area.
+The correct answer shown will give this person a chance to discover how the current strategy may be affecting sales results.